btomwhitehead/isp_profiler/README.md

 do not support variables for connection names and so all connection names are hardcoded to `prometheus` to be consistent with the provisioned connection name.

+The default account credentials have not been changed and are username `admin` and password `admin`.

 ### Probes

 #### Speetest probe